Separating Oblivious and Adaptive Models of Variable Selection: Introduction

 Relatedly, can we understand the sample complexity of variable selection for sparse linear regression?

 In this work, we make significant progress on understanding these fundamental questions.
-Our main contributions are new sample complexity upper and lower bounds for variable selection and $\ell_\infty$ sparse recovery, under various natural generative models.
-Before we go into detail about our results, we wish to emphasize two main conceptual contributions of our investigation.
+Our main contributions are new sample complexity upper and lower bounds for variable selection and \(\ell_\infty\) sparse recovery, under various natural generative models.
+Before we go into detail about our results, we wish to emphasize three main algorithmic and conceptual contributions of our investigation.

-\paragraph{Adaptivity matters for $\ell_\infty$ sparse recovery.} As mentioned, prior works for variable selection and $\ell_\infty$ sparse recovery often required additional assumptions on how the support of the unknown $k$-sparse vector $\vths$ is chosen.
+\paragraph{Optimal oblivious recovery in nearly-linear time.} We give, to the best of our knowledge, the first polynomial-time algorithm that achieves the optimal \(\ell_\infty\) error in the oblivious Gaussian-noise model with \(n=O(k\log \frac d k)\) measurements.
+In fact, our algorithm runs in nearly-linear time.
+This improves over prior LASSO-based guarantees: as noted above, the bound implied by \cite{wainwright2019high} is strictly worse than the optimal Gaussian-noise scale whenever \(n=o(k^2)\). \paragraph{Adaptivity matters for $\ell_\infty$ sparse recovery.} As mentioned, prior works for variable selection and $\ell_\infty$ sparse recovery often required additional assumptions on how the support of the unknown $k$-sparse vector $\vths$ is chosen.
 We show that this is inherent: if $\vths$ and $\xi$ are chosen independently of the measurement matrix $\mx$ (the ``oblivious'' or ``for each'' model), then recovery is possible with $n = O(k \log \frac d k)$ measurements in nearly-linear time, but they can be chosen with knowledge of $\mx$ (the ``adaptive'' or ``for all'' model),\footnote{The literature sometimes uses the term ``for all'' model to describe settings with a dependent signal $\vths$ and independent noise $\vxi$, i.e., our ``partially-adaptive'' Model~\ref{model:for_all}.
 For disambiguation, we primarily refer to our ``for each'' and ``for all'' models as the \emph{oblivious} and \emph{adaptive} models throughout.} then $n = \Omega (k^2)$ measurements are both necessary and (up to a $\log d$ factor) sufficient.
 In other words, unlike for recovery in $\ell_2$, adaptivity in the choice of the unknown parameters $(\vths, \vxi)$ \emph{provably makes the problem statistically harder}.

 \paragraph{A new, canonical choice of error metric.} For sparse recovery in the $\ell_2$ norm, it is well-known that the best achievable recovery error is $\norm{\vxi}_2$ (up to constant factors).
 However, no such characterization was previously known for $\ell_\infty$.
 Various error metrics have been proposed by prior work, discussed thoroughly in Appendix~\ref{append:erro_metric}; however, none were known to yield a tight rate for the achievable error.
 In this work, we show strong evidence that the correct error metric in $\ell_\infty$ is